Hearts of Iron III

-Hearts of Iron III is a grand strategy video game developed by Paradox Development Studio and published by Paradox Interactive.
-The Microsoft Windows version of the game was released on August 7, 2009, while the Mac OS X version was released on December 7, 2009.
+Hearts of Iron III is a 2009 grand strategy video game developed by Paradox Development Studio and published by Paradox Interactive for Microsoft Windows.
+A Mac OS X version was released the same year.
 A grand strategy wargame that focuses on World War II, it is the sequel to 2005's Hearts of Iron II and the third main installment in the Hearts of Iron series.

 Initially, the game received a mixed reception, largely because of the large number of bugs present in the game at release.
 After several patches, the game's reception improved.
 In December 2009, it had an average score of 77 on Metacritic.
 A sequel, Hearts of Iron IV, was released on June 6, 2016.

 Gameplay

 Hearts of Iron III allows the player to take control of any nation in the world and guide that nation through World War II.
 The player controls virtually every aspect of their country, including production, research, diplomacy, warfare, politics. and espionage.
 The game centers around three factions: the Axis (led by Germany), the Allies (led by the United Kingdom), and the Comintern (led by the Soviet Union).
 All other nations can slowly align with one of the factions.
 Nations are more likely to side with factions that they are ideologically and diplomatically aligned with.
 The player can use a multitude of different divisions, fleets, and warplanes to engage in combat with enemy forces.